OF SOUTH AUSTRALIA INC

 Well it hasn't stopped there.
 My son has a Mk 1 Cortina in the shed (my shed!) – does he need his done too?
 Of course, and a 4x4 from my other son in law.
 Well one has to stay busy, doesn't one!

-Editor's note: The Hillman Gazelle was a special model assembled by Rootes Australia.
+Editor's note: The Hillman Gazelle was a special model assembled at Port Melbourne by Rootes Australia.
 Based on the Singer Gazelle

-Series VI, it boasted 85 brake horsepower (an extra 15 bhp over the iron head Hillman Minx and Singer Gazelle) due to the alloy head engine built for the Sunbeam Rapier.
+Series VI, it boasted 85 brake horsepower nett (an extra 15 bhp over the iron head Hillman Minx and Singer Gazelle) due to the aluminium head engine built for the Sunbeam Rapier model.

 As this was the only model ever badged "Hillman Gazelle," Rootes Australia never assigned a series number to it.